Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Double arc diagrams and 2-term SMCs

 \subsection{Hom-spaces of arc modules}

-In this subsection, we study hom-space of arc modules in terms of combinatorics of arcs.
+In this subsection, we study hom-spaces of arc modules in terms of combinatorics of arcs.
 Moreover, we establish a bijection between the set of noncrossing arc diagrams and the set of semibricks.

 \begin{lemm} Let $\alpha$ and $\beta$ be arcs.
 Assume that $\alpha$ and $\beta$ do not intersect. \begin{itemize} \item[(1)] Assume that $\alpha$ and $\beta$ share the same left endpoint but not the right endpoint.
 Then we have $\dim\Hom_\Pi(S(\alpha),S(\beta))=0$ or $\dim\Hom_\Pi(S(\alpha),S(\beta))=1$.
 Moreover, $\dim\Hom_\Pi(S(\alpha),S(\beta))=0$ (resp. $\dim\Hom_\Pi(S(\alpha),S(\beta))=1$) if and only if $\dim\Hom_\Pi(S(\beta),S(\alpha))=1$ (resp. $\dim\Hom_\Pi(S(\beta),S(\alpha))=0$).